amal572/SentimentHotleAnalysis-Streamlit/README.md

 <br>

 ## Models used
-There are multiple libraries available in python for sentiment analysis.
+There are multiple libraries available in Python for sentiment analysis.
 Let's see them below 👇

 - **TextBlob** - TextBlob is a Python library for processing textual data.
 It provides a simple API for diving into common (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.
 - **Flair** - A very simple framework for state-of-the-art NLP.
-It is a powerful NLP library which allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS), etc.
+It is a powerful NLP library that allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS), etc.
 - **Vader** - VADER (Valence Aware Dictionary and Sentiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
-- **text2emotion** - text2emotion is the python package which will help you to extract the emotions from the content.
-It processes any textual message and recognize the emotions embedded in it.
-It is compatible with 5 different emotion categories as Happy, Angry, Sad, Surprise and Fear.
+- **text2emotion** - text2emotion is the Python package that will help you extract the emotions from the content.
+It processes any textual message and recognizes the emotions embedded in it.
+It is compatible with 5 different emotion categories Happy, Angry, Sad, Surprise, and Fear.

 <br>

 *__Note :-__*
-1. textblob, flair and vader provide polarity score where text is declared in either of 3 states (POSITIVE🙂, NEGATIVE☹️, NEUTRAL😐)
+1. textblob, flair, and Vader provide polarity scores where text is declared in either of 3 states (POSITIVE🙂, NEGATIVE☹️, NEUTRAL😐)
-2. text2emotion is the only library among the others mentioned above which can classify text in 5 emotion categories (HAPPY😊, ANGRY😡, SAD😔, SURPRISE😲, FEAR😨)
+2. text2emotion is the only library among the others mentioned above that can classify text into 5 emotion categories (HAPPY😊, ANGRY😡, SAD😔, SURPRISE😲, FEAR😨)

 <br>